genesisdb-io/genesisdb-io-client-go/README.md

 * Easily accessible via the HTTP interface
 * Auditable.
 Guarantee database consistency
 * Logging and metrics for Prometheus
-* SQL like query language called Genesis DB Query Language (GDBQL)
+* SQL like query language called GenesisDB Query Language (GDBQL)
 * ...

-This SDK provides a simple interface to interact with the Genesis DB API.
+This SDK provides a simple interface to interact with the GenesisDB API.

 ## Requirements